Paper Shredding Services for Commercial Document Destruction

 How to securely shred and dispose documents without a paper shredder?

 Paper shredding is a safe solution to securely dispose old or unwanted confidential documents at home or the office.
 You can shred residential or commercial documents yourself with a paper shredder machine or hire a specialized commercial paper shredding company that can do the shredding for you.
-Because of document shredding you protect client or employee information or sensitive company data that is printed on all kind of documents.
-Once a document contains confidential information it is recommended to shred the paper before you dispose it for recycling.
+Making use of a shredding service safes you time, especially when you demand high volume document shredding.
+With secure document shredding you protect client or employee information or sensitive company data that is printed on all kind of documents.
+Once a document contains confidential information it is recommended to shred the paper before you dispose it for paper recycling.

 Shred confidential documents before you recycle.